acomaviation/aerobid-legal-docs/broker_agreement.md

        7. an application is made to court, or an order is made, for the appointment of an administrator, or if a notice of intention to appoint an administrator is given or if an administrator is appointed, over the other party (being a company, partnership or limited liability partnership);
        8. the holder of a qualifying floating charge over the assets of that other party (being a company or limited liability partnership) has become entitled to appoint or has appointed an administrative receiver;
        9. a person becomes entitled to appoint a receiver over the assets of the other party or a receiver is appointed over the assets of the other party;
-       10. a creditor or encumbrancer of the other party attaches or takes possession of, or a distress, execution, sequestration or other such process is levied or enforced on or sued against, the whole or any part of the other party's assets and such attachment or process is not discharged within 14 days;
+       10. a creditor or encumbrancer of the other party attaches or takes possession of, or a distress, execution, sequestration or other such process is levied or enforced on or sued against, the whole or any part of the other party’s assets and such attachment or process is not discharged within 14 days;
        11. any event occurs, or proceeding is taken, with respect to the other party in any jurisdiction to which it is subject that has an effect equivalent or similar to any of the events mentioned in clause 16.2(c) to clause 16.2(j) (inclusive);
        12. the other party suspends or ceases, or threatens to suspend or cease, carrying on all or a substantial part of its business; or
-       13. the other party's financial position deteriorates so far as to reasonably justify the opinion that its ability to give effect to these Terms is in jeopardy.
+       13. the other party’s financial position deteriorates so far as to reasonably justify the opinion that its ability to give effect to these Terms is in jeopardy.
     3. On termination of the Contract for any reason:
        1. all licences granted under these Terms shall immediately terminate and the Broker shall immediately cease all use of the Platform; and
        2. any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination shall not be affected or prejudiced.